 Experience the Culture at Longshan Temple

 Next up on your Taipei itinerary, head to Taipei’s most famous religious complex, Longshan Temple (龍山寺).
 Dating back to 1737, Longshan Temple is one of the most famous landmarks in Taiwan and a great place to get acquainted with Chinese folk religion.
 To this day, locals journey from near and far to make prayers and wish for good fortune in these incense-filled halls.

 Right near the entrance, you can relish in the local custom of throwing moon blocks.
 Make sure to throw these tiny blocks in unison.
 The way they fall will reveal whether the gods favor you or not.

 There is no entrance fee for Longshan Temple.
 But please remember to dress appropriately as this is still a place of worship.

 Insider’s Tips: A short stroll from here, head to the Bopiliao Historical Block (剝皮寮歷史街區) where you’ll find stacks of 18th-century houses.
 To learn more about the area’s history, you can also join this free walking tour.
 Afterward, browse the Huaxi Street Market (華西街觀光夜市) filled with weird and interesting traditional snacks.
 Or better yet, join this fun food tour.
-Just a word of caution, the area is well known as Taipei’s red-light district, and it can be a bit seedy at night.
-While Taipei is a safe city to visit, I wouldn’t recommend visiting here late at night if you are a solo female traveler.
+Just a word of caution; this is Taipei’s red-light district and it can be a bit seedy at night.
+Although Taipei is a very safe city, I wouldn’t recommend visiting here late at night if you are a solo female traveler.